joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/20/business/uk-economy-inflation-interest-rates.html

 **Barcelona inform fans club will not return to the Camp Nou this season**\
-`Barcelona had initially intended to return to playing their home games at their iconic home ground before the end of 2024.`\
+`Barcelona had initially intended to return to playing their home games at their iconic ground before the end of 2024.`\
 https://nytimes.com/athletic/6218113/2025/03/20/barcelona-camp-nou-return/

 **Marsch wants aggressive, fearless Canada for Nations League title tilt**\